6 Outstanding Release Notes Examples (And How to Use Each)

 This Appcues-built modal window summarizes the benefits that users will receive and directs them, with a super-clear CTA, to download the new code.
 The easy-to-read language also demonstrates ProdPad's concise and transparent approach to release note writing.

-In-product messages put your updates where they're most useful, giving you the ability to galvanize new features and even reactivate old or neglected features.
+In app messaging puts your updates where they're most useful, giving you the ability to galvanize new features and even reactivate old or neglected features.

 On your website you have the ability to change the wallpaper as your priorities shift.
 You can also use the functions of different pages — from your homepage, to your blog, to your features tutorials — to categorize updates for different audiences.
 Place an eye-catching image on your homepage while your blog tells the story of the update in more depth.